How and When to Write a Buyer’s Offer Letter

 Do you need to be closer to your parents?
 Are you moving because of a job?
 Do you need more space because your family is growing?
 If you’re a first-time home buyer purchasing a starter home, there’s a good chance you might compete against investors.
 Explaining why you are in the market to buy is a great opportunity to help you stand out.

 Be honest.
 Why do you love the house?
-Tell them that you love their garden or the updated kitchen.
+Tell them if you love their garden or the updated kitchen.
 Perhaps the backyard is the perfect place for your kids.
 Explain why you love the house as it is.
-Do not tell them about what you plan on changing.
+In short, compliment them and their choices.

 Buying Sometimes Requires a Connection